-Disasters and other high stress situations require special measures for leaders to manage their own stress.
-Leadership is paramount in maintaining organized, efficient work for continuity of efforts and recovery.
-Remember that jurisdictional issues between offices will always be present and will not be easily resolved due to conflicts between tasks.
+The Center for the Study of Traumatic Stress (CSTS) is part of the Department of Psychiatry, Uniformed Services University of the Health Sciences will always be present and will not be easily resolved due to conflicts between tasks.
 One of the risks with a task of this magnitude is leaders being aware of their own levels of stress and taking appropriate measures before problems begin.
 In order to take care of others you must first take care of yourself.
 It is difficult to predict the kinds of psychological problems that any individual leader will have, however, the following management plan can help minimize later difficulties: